causaldiscovery-hegel/hegel/README.md

 It is a wrapper script that makes call to the synthesize function included in synthesize.m

 ----------------------
-To run the search phase on the generated datasets, run the following python code:
+To run the algorithm on a dataset, run the following python code:

-**python sgd.py**

-**python post_process_data_params.py**

-The above two commands processess the synthetic dataset, and after post-processing the results, produces a text file beam.txt which contains the survived elements in the beam.

-To run the assembly and evaluation phases, run the following command:

-**matlab -nodisplay -nosplash -nodesktop -r "run('AE.m');exit;"**
+**python main.py --input_path "path/to/dataset/" --output_path "/output/path" --u 50 --beam_width 10 --weight 2**